UoC-Radio/flow-dashboard/README.md

 ```

 ## Build and Run with Docker
 An alternative (and probably easier) way to build and run the app is by using Docker.
 Besides Docker, you don't need any other dependencies installed.
+The app will run locally as a web application.

+### Linux & MacOS
 To build and run the app from source:
 ```
 ./build